 Google+ FAQ for administrators

-Google+ is a social networking platform that lets users share information and collaborate with others, both inside and outside your organization.
+Google+ for Work is a social networking platform that lets users share information and collaborate with others, both inside and outside your organization.
 Learn more

-Google+ is available with all versions of Google Apps.
+Google+ is available with all versions of Google Apps for Work.

 - As an administrator, you can restrict the use of Google Apps to only specific users, and enable or disable the service at any time.
 However, you can't restrict what content users can share or with whom they can share that content, either inside or outside your organization.

 - Along with their sharing circles, users will see your organization's domain name as a sharing option.
 This option allows users to quickly share content internally with all other Google+ users in your organization, even if they haven't added all of those users to a circle.

 - Users can choose whether to restrict a post to your organization only.
 Users in your organization who receive a restricted post can't re-share it with people outside your organization.

 - Profile labels help users in your domain recognize other Google+ profiles within your domain and distinguish them from personal or other external profiles.